Introduction 1. Guards Depot 2. Egypt 3. Palestine 4. Norway 5. France & Germany 6. Denmark Appendix

 Palestine, through the snow of Norway, and into the liberation of Europe from

-the Nazi's, commencing
+the Nazi's, commencing with

 the bloody battles culminating at Falaise, Normandy.
 Pushing through to Brussels